duanebester/cloj/README.md

 ----
 ### Entirely in Clojure

 I wrote (combined a bunch of many people's efforts) this mini web app server to provide a basic template for future  projects that might need to communicate over http.
 Based on [http-kit](http-kit.org), a super fast, lightweight async webserver.
-Cloj has ClojureScript WebSockets and Ajax, and functionality to talk to a Redis database.
+Cloj has WebSockets and Ajax, and basic functionality to talk to a Redis database.

-The html templating is written in Clojure.
+* The html templating is written in Clojure.
-The css is written in Clojure.
+* The css is written in Clojure.
-The front end is written in ClojureScript, which compiles down to JS.
+* The front end is written in ClojureScript, which compiles down to JS.

 #### Next Steps
 * Implementing Friend or Sandbar and having User authentication.
-* Communicating to MySql database - Might as well - maybe to save User info.

 #### Up and Running